 Here’s a round-up of some of those “refinements” that can help turn your data into the Digital Age-equivalent of “black gold”:

 Data comes in many forms, but most falls into the categories of structured versus unstructured data.
 Structured data is highly organized into discrete fields and is easily recognized, digested, searched, and otherwise utilized by machines.
 Unstructured data, which refers to information that doesn’t exist in machine-ready form, is pretty much everything else (think: photos, handwriting, social media, the contents of emails).
 Unifying data that currently exists in multiple forms is critical to EIM.
-One way we accomplish this at Exela is through cognitive automation, including RPA (robotic process automation), which helps reduce error and otherwise streamlines the process, and which we invite you to read about here in the context of billing and receivables, here in the context of legal discovery, and here in the context of compliance.
+One way we accomplish this at Exela is through cognitive automation, including RPA (robotic process automation), which helps reduce error and otherwise streamlines the process, and which we invite you to read about here in the context of billing and receivables and here in the context of legal discovery

 Data silos are separate sets of data that aren’t integrated enterprise-wide.
 Sometimes the result of legacy IT systems or pre-existing corporate culture predating the adoption of EIM, silos are a common obstacle to effective data management, resulting in internal inconsistencies, redundancies, and other inefficiencies.
 Although limited segmentation of information may be called for in certain circumstances, enabling a common information source for the enterprise is a far more useful starting point.
 For example, a “single source of truth” can be critical to accurate and effective financial reporting.
 In sales and marketing, that “single source” can mean the difference between your customers receiving the same communication once versus multiple times.